SagaeHaruki/3D-GameScripts/README.md

 > What's New?: "New Show Pickable Items"
 - Camera Key Fix
-- Pickable items will show
+- Pickable items will show name and image